Laxá in Kjos, Iceland

 Perhaps there is no river that is more representative of the salmon rivers in Iceland than Laxá in Kjos.
 It is said that the fisherman who learns to fish this river properly, can fish any river in Iceland successfully.
 Its waters can be extremely technical and demanding, offering great opportunities to test ones skill fishing with floating lines and flies as small as a size 18.
 Every year it ranks among the top 10 rivers in Iceland in terms of annual catch with an average of 1,200 to 2,400 salmon caught per year.

-Best dates: End of June to mid August
+Best dates: End of June to early August for salmon.
+End of August to mid-September for sea-trout.

 Nº of rods allowed: 6-8

-Species: Atlantic salmon, sea-run and resident brown trout
+Species: Atlantic salmón atlántico and sea-run brown trout

 Note: Fishermen should be aware the Icelandic authorities require that any fishing equipment brought into the country be sterilized appropriately with a proper veterinary’s certification.
 Sterilization of equipment may also be done at the airport.